ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 # WebTransport Features

-Http3Transport provides the following features described in [OVERVIEW]: unidirectional streams, bidirectional streams and datagrams, initiated by either endpoint.
+WebTransport over HTTP/3 provides the following features described in [OVERVIEW]: unidirectional streams, bidirectional streams and datagrams, initiated by either endpoint.

-Session IDs are used to demultiplex streams and datagrams belonging to different Http3Transport sessions.
+Session IDs are used to demultiplex streams and datagrams belonging to different WebTransport sessions.
 On the wire, session IDs are encoded using the QUIC variable length integer scheme described in [QUIC-TRANSPORT].

 ## Unidirectional streams